Childhood Days

 Childhood Days (少年時代, Shōnen jidai) is a 1990 Japanese film directed by Masahiro Shinoda.
-It was chosen as Best Film at the Japan Academy Prize ceremony.
-It was based on a manga of the same name by Motoo Abiko.
+It was chosen as Best Film at the 14th Japan Academy Prize ceremony.
+It is based on the novel The Long Road by Hyozo Kashiwabara.

 Synopsis

 The film is a story of childhood life during wartime Japan.
 Takeshi, the intelligent son of a fisherman, is the schoolyard bully.

 When his cousin comes to stay with his family to avoid bombing raids, Takeshi at first treats him well then begins bullying him, too.
 Takeshi eventually loses his position of leadership.